wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **Do you have a visit limit for my website?**

 Yes.
 The plans above (Free, Pro, Premium) are available for websites with less then 1 million visits per month.
 A visit is the period time a user is actively engaged on areas of your website where our share buttons are available.
 If your traffic is above 1M per month please request a quote from us.
-Pricing starts at $99/month.
+Pricing goes from 9$/month ( Pro Plan ) to 99$/month ( Premium Plan ).

 **What is included in the free plan?**